Basecamp Revamp

 1. Use emotional engagement techniques, leveraging consumers' interest in sustainability, to pique interest in the program.

-2. Offer high-value rewards and perks to members.
+2. Offer high-value perks to community members.
 The assessment of value was based on data from our research about the priorities and preferences of HENRY consumers, who tend to place high value on experiences.

 Program Features